Interested In Booking A Cheap Business Or First Class Ticket To Singapore?

 Top Attractions in Singapore

-Book cheap luxury flights to Singapore via United Airlines, American Airlines, Singapore Airlines, or Cathay Pacific Airways to experience all this exciting destination has to offer.
-From the moment your flight lands, you will have endless options of things to see and do during your stay.
-The following popular attractions are must-see when exploring Singapore.
+Book cheap luxury flights to Singapore via United Airlines, American Airlines, Air New Zealand, Singapore Airlines, or Cathay Pacific Airways to experience all this exciting destination has to offer.
+Ask your flight guru about the ideal travel period to find the best deals on airlines and hotels.
+Whether you are visiting Singapore for only a few hours or a few days, it pays to read comprehensive and trustworthy travel guides to make the most of your stay.
+Singapore may be a small city state, but it is packed with endless options of things to see and do.
+The following popular attractions are must-see when traveling to Singapore.
 Add them to your itinerary, and remember to bring your camera!

-- Singapore Flyer – Since 2008, this giant Ferris wheel continues to be a major Singapore attraction.
+- Singapore Flyer – Travelers book flights to Singapore to experience the thrill of riding the Singapore Flyer.
+Since 2008, this giant Ferris wheel continues to be a major Singapore attraction.
 At 540 feet in the air above the waterfront Marina Promenade, it is the world’s largest observation wheel.
 It has 28 capsules, each with a capacity of up to 28 passengers.
 The ticket counter is located on Level 1 in front of the taxi stand.
 Enjoy activities at the Singapore Flyer Retail Terminal, including Flight Experience, Ultimate Experience, and Kenko Reflexology and Fish Spa.
 Purchase tax free souvenirs at Singapore Flyer Gifts to take with you on your return flight home.
 Enjoy spectacular views while dining at an impressive selection of eateries on Levels 1 and 2.

-- Universal Studios Singapore – This popular movie theme park is located on Sentosa Island, Singapore.
+- Universal Studios Singapore – Search for the cheapest flights to Singapore to see this popular movie theme park located on Sentosa Island.
 There are 20 rides, including 5 large roller coasters and 2 water rides, from famous movies, such as the Transformers, Madagascar, and The Lost World.
 The park has themed zones in homage to the streets of New York, Hollywood, and ancient Egypt.
-Other exciting attractions include a water park, marine life park, and maritime museum and aquarium.
+Other exciting attractions include a waterpark, marine life park, and maritime museum and aquarium.

-- Night Safari, Singapore – As the first nocturnal zoo in the world, this popular Singapore attraction lets visitors ride in an open tram through more than 80 acres of jungle at night.
-During the safari, the scenery includes a large reservoir and unique habitats that replicate the Himalayan foothills, Southeast Asian rain forest, and Indian subcontinent.
+- Night Safari, Singapore – Find the best flights and book city tours that can give you exclusive access to the first (and only) nocturnal zoo in the world: the Night Safari.
+This popular Singapore attraction lets visitors ride in an open tram through more than 80 acres of jungle at night.
+During the safari, the scenery includes a large reservoir and unique habitats that replicate the Himalayan foothills, Southeast Asian rainforest, and Indian subcontinent.
 As the tram travels through the habitats, wildlife roam nearby.
 If you’re feeling adventurous, you can explore the trails on foot.
 Visit the Singapore Zoo during the day and go on a safari at night for two unique experiences among the animals.

-- Singapore Botanic Gardens – This tropical garden dates back to 1860 and is now a UNESCO World Heritage Site.
+- Singapore Botanic Gardens – Make the most of your flights to Singapore by visiting the famous Botanic Gardens.
+This tropical garden dates back to 1860 and is now a UNESCO World Heritage Site.
 The peaceful environment and lush greenery makes it the perfect place for walking, relaxing, and enjoying nature.
 You can also expect sculptures, fountains, and a visitor center.
 The National Orchid Garden is located here as well.
 Garden tours are a great way to explore the area.

-- Singapore Zoo – Known locally as the Mandai Zoo, this family-friendly attraction features acres of tropical foliage where you’ll see orangutans, tigers, baboons, and giraffes.
+- Singapore Zoo – Cheap flights to Singapore are well worth it if you include a side trip to the zoo.
+This family-friendly attraction features acres of tropical foliage where you’ll see orangutans, tigers, baboons, and giraffes.
 Other animals to see are the big cats, elephants, and Australian outback kangaroos.
 The Night Safari is adjacent to the zoo, so you can visit that attraction after exploring the zoo during the day.

 Best Times to Visit Singapore

 Any time of year is a great time to travel to Singapore because of its warm, tropical climate year-round.
 The city is always bustling with business and leisure travelers.
-If you want to avoid higher prices and increased crowds, avoid visiting Singapore on national holidays and during popular events.
+If you want to book the cheapest flights to Singapore and avoid increased crowds, don’t visit during national holidays and popular events.
 Keep in mind that if you travel between November and January, you’ll encounter the Northeast Monsoon season with heavy rain.
 If you travel to Singapore during the late summer or early autumn, the city experiences a slight decrease in tourists, making it more enjoyable to visit top attractions.
 Whenever you’re ready to plan your trip to Singapore, contact our gurus to assist you in booking cheap luxury flights with major airlines.

 Weather in Singapore

-- Singapore weather is usually sunny with no distinct seasons.
+- Singapore weather is usually sunny with no distinct seasons, so feel free to book flights any time of the year.

 - Thunderstorms can occur throughout the year, any time of day, so be prepared.